bioinformed/glu-genetics/docs/modules/tagzilla/tagzilla.rst

     -m D, --maxdist=D   Maximum inter-marker distance in kb for LD comparison (default=200)
-    -P p, --hwp=p       Filter out loci that fail to meet a minimum signficance level (pvalue) for a test Hardy-Weignberg proportion (no default)
+    -P p, --hwp=p       Filter out loci that fail to meet a minimum significance level (pvalue) for a test Hardy-Weinberg proportion (no default)

 Notes: